 Which State Is the Grand Canyon In?

-The canyon was created by the Colorado River and and its many tributaries cutting into the Colorado Plateau as it uplifted, causing the Colorado River system to flow where it does today between sheer 4,000 foot walls of ancient rock.
-The canyon is so deep, it exposes rocks that date back the earliest parts of Earth's history, rocks as old as 1.8 billion years old.
+The canyon was created by the Colorado River and its many tributaries cutting into the Colorado Plateau as it uplifted, causing the Colorado River system to flow where it does today between sheer 4,000-foot walls of ancient rock.
+The canyon is so deep, it exposes rocks that date back the earliest parts of Earth's history, some as old as 1.8 billion years.

 Grand Canyon Rims